Each week I send out a free email newsletter, you can subscribe over to the right or at the end of the post.

 Hack Wall St.

-This portfolio is the current remnants of my first book (spoiler alert, it will be going on sale next week).
+my first book (spoiler alert, it will be going on sale next week).
 The theory behind ‘hacking wall street’ is to find special situation strategies that have a catalyst or otherwise function outside of the workings of wall street institutions.

 At various check-in points, the portfolio has out-performed the market.
 Now, not-so-much.
 The gold miners plus Silver Wheaton allocation hit about 30% of the portfolio and then was throttled by the election results.